NCIP/caarray/qa/software/API_Test_Suite/README.txt

 	lib/grid: should contain the .jar files contained in the lib/grid directory of the caarray-client.zip file.

+To run the test suite via gui: 	in a command line shell, navigate to the 'API_Test_Suite' directory and run the 'ant' command.
+This will build an executable .jar file in the /gui directory, which can be run by clicking on the file, or by navigating to the /gui directory in a command line shell and executing the command java -jar client_api_test_suite.jar.

-To run the test suite: in a command line shell, navigate to the 'API_Test_Suite' directory and run one of the following commands:
+To run the test suite with ant: in a command line shell, navigate to the 'API_Test_Suite' directory and run one of the following commands:
-	1) ant
+	1) ant test_all
-	   The default ant command will build and run the full test suite against both the java and grid APIs.
+	   This command will build and run the full test suite against both the java and grid APIs.
 	2) ant test_java
 	   This command will build and run only the portions of the